 Best places to visit in central Italy.

 The capital of Italy, but also so much more than that.
+Whether you visit Rome with a toddler or a group of friends, it’s a perfect place for a weekend getaway.
 This city has a rich history that spans thousands of years and was once the central ruling power for most of Europe.
 From art and architecture to ancient ruins and some of the most recognisable monuments in history (like the Colosseum), the power of the Roman Empire can still be felt.
 Rome in 2 days itinerary is a perfect guide for all with limited time in the capital of Italy.

 Make also sure you visit Trastevere in Rome – many tourists say, this is the best neighbourhood in the capital city!
 Would you agree? 🙂